Powerful Visible Patterned Events

 Most neighboring countries also don’t want Hamas as a revolutionary organization as their major new internal settlement group of people.
 Egypt has natural and obvious geographic proximity.
 They’re willing to help, but they also don’t want large influxes of people who don’t fit their own tribal alignments or their current tribal agenda at any level.

 Jordan is located right there, but they already had some earlier experiences where people from the Palestinian tribes tried to depose the King and take over the country.
-They aren’t likely to want to go down that path again and have it led this time by Hamas with all of the issues they create on so many levels.
+They aren’t likely to want to go down that path again and have that path led this time by Hamas with all of the issues they create on so many levels.

 Europe is currently full of refugees who are often very unhappy with the places they are now living.